radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 # Step 4: Joint estimation of heterozygosity and error rate

-Jointly estimate sequencing error rate and heterozygosity to help us figure out which reads are "real" and which are sequencing error.
+In this step we jointly estimate sequencing error rate and heterozygosity to help us figure out which reads are "real" and which include sequencing error.
 We need to know which reads are "real" because in diploid organisms there are a maximum of 2 alleles at any given locus.
 If we look at the raw data and there are 5 or ten different "alleles", and 2 of them are very high frequency, and the rest are singletons then this gives us evidence